SpatialStats/spatialstats.github.io/pages/presentations.md

 <h3 markdown="1">[From Means and Medians to Machine Learning: Spatial Statistics Basics and Innovations](https://youtu.be/i4S7yPkGVd0){:target="_blank"}</h3>

 From simple methods for summarizing and describing spatial patterns to advanced machine learning clustering techniques, this workshop will introduce you to the power of spatial statistics and equip you with the knowledge necessary to get started exploring your data in new and useful ways.
-Concepts covered include describing the shape and spatial distribution of your data; comparing datasets in meaningful defensible ways; identifying spatial clusters; and mining for multivariate patterns. | [Slides](https://esri.box.com/s/mkh8wqoisjsv04ftfch4agtske984q95) | [2018 UC Slides](https://esri.box.com/v/spatialstats1)
+Concepts covered include describing the shape and spatial distribution of your data; comparing datasets in meaningful defensible ways; identifying spatial clusters; and mining for multivariate patterns. | [Slides](https://esri.box.com/v/spatialstats1)
 </div>